Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Low battery indicator and travel lock

-The Foreo Issa 3 is a unique electric toothbrush with a silicone head intended to be replaced about once a year, as opposed to the three to four months suggested for bristled brush heads.
+The Foreo Issa 3 is a unique electric toothbrush with a silicone head intended to be replaced about once a year, as opposed to the three to four months suggested for bristle brush heads.
 With a sleek handle and widely spaced bristles, its design also makes it stand out from the other electric toothbrushes we tested.

 The Quip wasn't our top performer, but it was the best of the subscription-based electric toothbrushes we tried.